redarqas/crypto-crafter/README.md

 Crypto crafter
 =====

-Helps for educational purpose: demonstrate an Hexagonal architecture style
+One way to aid in educational purposes is to showcase the Hexagonal architecture style.

 ### Overview